avikdatta/python_data_docker_files/README.md

-# Python data analysis using map reduce
+# Python data analysis Dockerfiles
 A repository for docker files for data analysis using Python and Hadoop.
 This docker file uses Raspberian image from Resin (resin/rpi-raspbian).

 ## Docker images: